Mount Rutherford

 Mount Rutherford is a mountain in Jasper National Park in Alberta, Canada.
 It is part of the Northern Front Ranges of the Canadian Rockies.
 Its peak stands 3 km east of Harvey Lake and north of the Snaring River, a tributary of the Athabasca River.

 In 1954, the Geographic Board of Alberta named the 2847 m peak Mount Rutherford after Alberta's first premier, Alexander Cameron Rutherford.
-It is about 34 kilometres northwest of the town of Jasper.
+It is about 34 kilometers northwest of the town of Jasper.